catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - `:syntax on` (full version of vim and a shebang in the script; with no shebang: `set syntax=sh`)
  - `:set hlsearch`
- - `:set tabstop` - number of characters occupied by a tab character; default is 8; this allows longer lines to fit easier on the screen and is a common practice
+ - `:set tabstop 4` - number of characters occupied by a tab character; default is 8; this allows longer lines to fit easier on the screen and is a common practice
  - `:set autoindent` (to stop indentation press `Ctrl-d`)

 Note: these changes can be made permanent by adding them to your `~/.vimrc` file